LukasSkrivanek/ScriptVisualizer/README.md

-# Task
+# ScriptVisualizer
-My task for Intership.
+My MacOS app for coding
 You can download code and build project for mac.